Harvard-AI-and-Robotics-Lab/Fundus2RNFLTNorm/README.md

 # OCT-Fundus-to-RNFLT

-The code for predicting a circumpapillary **retinal nerve fiber layer thickness (RNFLT) map** from an **OCT fundus image**.
+The code for the paper entitled [**Deep Learning Prediction of Personalized Peripapillary Retinal Nerve Fiber Layer Thickness Norms from Fundus Images in Glaucoma**](https://pubmed.ncbi.nlm.nih.gov/42245038/).
 If you have any questions, please email harvardophai@gmail.com and harvardairobotics@gmail.com.

 ## Requirements
 Python 3.8